memsql/datadirect-example/README.md

    classpath.
 4. There is a user named `root` with an empty password within MemSQL

-This example was created using Java 8.
+This example was created using OpenJDK 8 on Arch Linux.
+No special JDBC parameters were required.

 Things that have been tested to work:
 * Select statements